 When you get the permit, you can move to Denmark and stay as long as your permit is valid to complete the language and dental tests.

-Immigrate to Denmark as a dentist Processing time
+Immigrate and work in Denmark as a dentist processing time

 The processing time to immigrate to Denmark as a dentist is up to your nationality and the country you received your diploma or certificate.